msft-mirror-aosp/platform.external.autotest/docs/test-that.md

 ## Introduction

-`test_that` is the supported mechanism to run autotests against Chrome OS devices at your desk.  `test_that` replaces an older script, `run_remote_tests`.
+`test_that` is the supported mechanism to run autotests against ChromeOS devices at your desk.  `test_that` replaces an older script, `run_remote_tests`.

 Features for testing a local device: